-Overall materiality £4,470,000 (2020: £2,100,000) How we determined it 1% of Total Gross Written Premiums (2020: 0.6% of Total Gross Written Premiums) Rationale for benchmark applied In determining our materiality, we considered financial metrics which we believed to be relevant, and concluded that gross written premiums was the most relevant benchmark.
+Overall materiality £5,028,000 (2021: £4,470,000) How we determined it 1% of Total Gross Written Premiums Rationale for benchmark applied In determining our materiality, we considered financial metrics which we believed to be relevant, and concluded that gross written premiums was the most relevant benchmark.
 Gross written premiums is a key measure used by the shareholders in assessing the performance of the company and provides a consistent and stable basis on which to determine materiality.
 Performance materiality Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.
-We set performance materiality at £2,235,000 which represents 50% of overall materiality.
-The primary factors we considered in determining the level of performance materiality include the fact that this is an initial audit engagement; our understanding of the company's control environment; the level and nature of errors detected in previous audits by the predecessor auditor and our expectation of the number of errors in the current year audit.
-Reporting threshold We agreed with the Audit Committee that we would report to them misstatements identified during our audit above £223,000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We set performance materiality at £3,269,000 (2021: £2,235,000) which represents 65% (2021: 50%) of overall materiality.
+The primary factors we considered in determining the level of performance materiality include our understanding of the company's control environment; the level and nature of errors detected in previous audits and our expectation of the number of errors in the current year audit.
+Reporting threshold We agreed with the audit committee that we would report to them misstatements identified during our audit above £251,000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.